Colorful Minors: Introduction

 Our next theorem generalizes a theorem of Marx, Seymour, and Wollan \cite{MarxSW2017Rooted} (see also \cite{Hodor2024Quickly}).
 Let $q\geq 1$ be an integer.
 A \emph{$(q,k)$-segregated grid} is a $q$-colorful graph $(G,\chi)$ where $G$ is the $(qk\times qk)$-grid where the vertices of the first column can be numbered as $v_1,\dots,v_{qk}$ in order of their appearance, and we have $\chi(u)=\emptyset$ for all $u\in V(G)\setminus\{ v_1,\dots,v_{qk}\}$ and there exists a permutation $\pi$ of $[q]$ such that for every $i\in[q],$ $\chi(\{v_j \mid j\in[(i-1)q+1,iq] \})=\{ \pi(i)\}.$ In this situation, we say that $(G,\chi)$ \emph{realizes $\pi$}.
 See \cref{fig_SegregatedGrids} for an example.

-\Cref{thm_intro_ExcludeRainbowClique} explains that every $(H,\psi)$-colorful minor-free colorful graph can be turned into a collection of restricted graphs by deleting an $H'$-minor-free subgraph.
+\Cref{thm_intro_ExcludeRainbowClique} shows that every $(H,\psi)$-colorful minor-free colorful graph can be turned into a collection of restricted graphs by deleting an $H'$-minor-free subgraph.
 Segregated grids capture exactly the situation where we require $H'$ to be a planar graph.
 We may express this in form of a parameter as follows.
-The \emph{restrictive treewidth} of a $q$-colorful graph $(G,\chi),$ denoted by $\rtw(G,\chi),$ is the smallest integer $k$ such that there exists a set $X\subseteq V(G)$ such that the treewidth of the torso of $X$ in $G$ is at most $k$ and for every component $J$ of $G-X$ the $q$-colorful graph $(J,\chi)$ is restricted.
+The \emph{torso treewidth} of a $q$-colorful graph $(G,\chi)$ is the smallest integer $k$ such that there exists a set $X\subseteq V(G)$ such that the treewidth of the torso of $X$ in $G$ is at most $k$ and for every component $J$ of $G-X$ the $q$-colorful graph $(J,\chi)$ is restricted.